BrianTipton1/hsgraph/README.md

 ## Instructor Usage
 - All commands needed for full generation are available and tested on home.cs.siue.edu
 - The following command will generate a single PDF report and graph(s) to accompany each file found/provided to the command
+- WARNING
+  - Do not try and run the gif generation on big graphs unless you have lots of ram, `convert` from imagemagick will steal it all
+  - Tested gif generation on home server with supplied `graphPosLittle` and it worked fine
 ```bash
 ./hsgraph /path/to/my/(graphFile|graphFilledDir) /optionally/other/file(s) -g
 ```